Old Glory Bank

 Elmore City, Oklahoma · FDIC Cert #18924

-Old Glory Bank is an FDIC-insured bank (Certificate #18924) with $140M in total assets and $129M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Old Glory Bank, an FDIC-insured bank (Certificate #18924) with $140M in total assets and $129M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Elmore City, Oklahoma, the bank maintains a Tier 1 capital ratio of 84.87% (Well-Capitalized) and a nonperforming loan ratio of 4.32%.
-BankHealthData assigns a composite Health Grade of C (64/100).
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Old Glory Bank (FDIC cert 18924) is a community bank — $140M in total assets, $129M in deposits, serving the Elmore City, Oklahoma area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.